-In June 2011, Amkor Technology Korea, Inc., a Korean subsidiary ("ATK") entered into a KRW 50.0 billion (approximately \$46 million at inception) revolving credit facility with a Korean Bank with a term of 12 months.
+In June 2011, Amkor Technology Korea, Inc., a Korean subsidiary ("ATK") entered into a KRW 50.0 billion (approximately \$46 million at inception) revolving credit facility with a Korean bank with a term of 12 months.
 The loan bears interest at the CD base interest rate (as quoted by Korea Financial Investment Association) plus 2.20%.
 Principal is payable upon maturity and interest is paid monthly.
-The loan is collateralized with certain land, buildings and equipment at our ATK facilities.
-There have been no borrowings under this revolving credit facility as of June 30, 2011.
+The loan is collateralized with certain land, buildings and equipment located at our ATK facilities.
+There is no outstanding balance under this revolving credit facility as of September 30, 2011.

-In July 2011, ATK entered into a \$50.0 million three-year secured term loan with a Korean bank (the "ATK Loan") and drew \$7.4 million with the remainder to be drawn throughout the three-year term.
-The ATK Loan bears interest at LIBOR plus 2.96% and is due in full upon maturity in 2014.
-The ATK Loan is secured by substantially all land, factories and equipment located at our ATK facilities.
+In July 2011, ATK entered into a \$50.0 million three-year secured term loan facility with a Korean bank (the "ATK Loan").
+As of September 30, 2011, we had drawn \$18.9 million under the ATK Loan which bears interest at LIBOR plus 2.96% (3.25% as of September 30, 2011).
+As amended in October 2011, future draws on the ATK Loan will bear interest at LIBOR plus a bank determined spread throughout the three-year term.
+The ATK Loan is due in full upon maturity in July 2014.
+The ATK Loan is secured by substantially all of the land, factories and equipment located at our ATK facilities.
 The proceeds from the term loan will be used to fund future capital expenditures.